 Teen Leadership Opportunities in Colorado!

-The Knight CIT offering at Renaissance Adventures is a unique leadership program where the teens become the mentor to a group of younger kids and assistant to our adult counselors.
+The Knight CIT offering at Renaissance Adventures is a unique leadership program where the teens become mentors to a group of younger kids and assistants to our adult counselors.
 By engaging in one of our exciting programs (such as Adventure Quest), Knight CITs help with activities, challenges, storytelling, plot dynamics, characters, safety, and leadership.
 Once teens have attended Knight CIT training, they can register to attend as a CIT during our summer camps and year round holiday camps.

 All would-be and current Knights (including Master and Grandmaster Knights) must attend Knighthood Training, with some exceptions (see “Squires” below).
 Renaissance Adventures does not offer any other time to become a Knight CIT except during training.
 However, those that passed Knighthood Training during a previous year may be able to keep their Knighthood rank for the current year without joining training if they have demonstrated adequate scores on their Knight CIT Evaluations.
 This is not recommended and should only be considered if the teen cannot attend the training.

 Download our Knight CIT Packet with information about the program, including training details, expectations and tips for how to be a good CIT.
 It includes a questionnaire for the Knight-to-be to fill out and give back to us.

 Enroll online and find “Knighthood Training” during “Week 6 at Central Boulder” To attend camp as a Knight CIT, the teen must be at least 14 years old, have passed Knighthood Training, and be in good standing.
 Once your CIT has attended training, you can log in to your account, choose the week or weeks that you wish to enroll in and then pick Knight CIT as your session option.
 A 50% discount will be applied to the usual full session fee for the session you choose.
 Master and Grandmaster CITs should contact the office to be enrolled to receive their full discount.